jacobdufault/vscode-sync/README.md

 ## Getting started

 Sync exposes only two commands: `sync.upload` and `sync.download`.
 Type `<F1>
 Sync Upload` to get started.
-Sync will then open a web browser for you to complete the oauth flow so sync can access your Google Drive account.

 Sync has a few config variables that are used to cache the Google Drive access tokens.
 Do not share these!